andyw-lala/Tek7KTesters/Readout/README.md

 ### Timeslot Signals

-The ten timeslot scanning signals from the mainframe to the plug-in.
+There are ten timeslot scanning signals from the mainframe to the plug-in.
 Each individual timeslot signal is activated in a repeating sequence.
 Each pulse is ~130-250uS wide and drives from ground to -15V, but is carefully slew-rate controlled, in order to avoid generating noise in sensitive plug-ins.
 The timing is not explicitly specified in the documentation (that I can find), specifically when the current sinks are sampled, or setup/hold times.